-Again, this article is neither an attack on Sola Scriptura nor the GHM per se.
-I affirm that Scripture is the ultimate authority for faith and practices, and that it should be understood as it was intended to be understood by its original recipients (a phrase often used to describe the desired outcome of the GHM).
-Rather, this article was written to show that the hermeneutical requirements demanded, and described, by Geisler are not found in the method he proposes.
+It seems clear that the hermeneutical requirements demanded and described by Geisler are not found in the method he proposes.
 This is a big problem for Geisler’s test for orthodoxy.
 Sola Scriptura is a principle that requires a hermeneutic, but the GHM seems to fail to deliver consistent interpretations.
 And this is the very thing Geisler’s “hermeneutic essential” is supposed to deliver.
 Thus, it also fails as an essential-discovering principle.

 Although I doubt any serious thinker takes the GHM as limited to a two-principled approach, even if Geisler did stipulate all of the qualifications that would be required to ground his theology and ethics, the new method would open up so many interpretive possibilities that Geisler’s conclusions would no longer be secure.
 And if he qualified his qualifications to the point where they guaranteed his conclusions, it would be difficult to avoid charges of being ad hoc or merely circular.
 In any case, many higher level arguments (philosophical, theological, scientific, etc.) would need to be brought forth to justify such a system (once it is acknowledged), and these, too, would have to be proven (outside of Scripture) in order to guarantee that they do not derail the basic GHM.
 Usually, however, the GHM is simply referenced as the ground for a contrary position and left at that (or combined with dire predictions of a slippery slope into heresy).